StevenLwcz/StevenLwcz.github.io/about.md

 ---
 ### About Me

-A few years ago I bought a Raspberry Pi and that has re-ignited my desire for programming as a hobby rather than a profession.
+A few years ago I bought a Raspberry Pi and that has re-ignited my desire for programming as a hobby as well as a profession.

 I wanted to learn about Arm Assembler and I've heard good things about Python.
 I think it reminded me of BASIC from my days of ZX81 and Amstrad 6128.